 Music is a major part of worship at St. Michael and All Angels.
-Most services have some music, whether it be the full choir accompanying our Æolian-Skinner Pipe Organ at the 10:15 AM mass, or the congregation singing a cappella at our Mass in Spanish.
+Most services have some music, whether it be the full choir accompanying our Æolian-Skinner Pipe Organ at the 10:30 AM mass, or the congregation singing to a guitar at our Mass in Spanish.
 Guest musicians often participate during Christmas and Easter celebrations.

 Our Director of Music

-Congratulations are in order for our Director of Music, Douglas Blair Leightenheimer.
-As of May 12, 2016, he officially became Dr. Doug Leightenheimer, obtaining his Doctor of Musical Arts degree from the University of Arizona’s Fred Fox School of Music.
+Our Director of Music, Douglas Blair Leightenheimer, obtained his Doctor of Musical Arts degree from the University of Arizona’s Fred Fox School of Music on May 12, 2016.
 On January 15th, 2016 he presented his doctoral lecture recital, “From Couperin to Vierne: Liturgical and Stylistic Connections between the French Baroque and French Romantic Organ Mass,” at the University of Arizona.

 Douglas Leightenheimer is a native of Portsmouth, Ohio, and a 1982 graduate of the University of Kentucky in Lexington.
 He earned his Master of Music degree in church music from Westminster Choir College in 1984.
 Doug served as director of music ministries for Venice Presbyterian Church in Venice, FL for more than 12 years.
 Then, for the fifteen years prior to his arriving in Arizona, he was director of music (organist/director) for First Presbyterian Church in Wilmington, NC.
 At First Presbyterian, he had extensive experience playing First Presbyterian’s historic 1928 E. M. Skinner pipe organ (Op.
 713), an earlier version of St. Michael’s glorious 1959 Æolian-Skinner organ.
 For the last three years of his tenure at First Presbyterian, he also served as music director for the Schola Cantorum of the Episcopal Diocese of East Carolina.